pablogarciaarevalo/demo-trident/README.md

 kubectl get pods -o wide

 ./05_scale_pods_manually.sh

 kubectl get pods -o wide
 ```

 All the pods with RWM PV will be running regardless of the worker on which they are scheduled.
-Only the pods with RWO scheduled on the worker rhel1 arwill bee running.
-There is a Multi-Attach error for the volume mount in the pods which are not scheduled in the worker rhel1.
-ReadWriteMany (RMX) access is for workers not for pods.
+Only the pods with RWO scheduled on the worker rhel1 will be running.
+There is a Multi-Attach error for the RWO volume mount in the pods which are not scheduled in the worker rhel1.
+The reason is because ReadWriteMany (RMX) access is for workers not for pods.
 Focus on that usually the applications need RWM or RWO access.
-Depends on the application.
-K8S needs unified storage.
+It depends on the application but K8S needs unified storage.

 > Go to slide 7